Kernix13/beginner-git-commands/README.md

 git commit -m "Title" -m "Description ..........";
 ```

-To search for a gist: `https://gist.github.com/username/`
+To search for a gist on GitHub: `https://gist.github.com/username/`

 ## Reference links